br0ast/ACDH-2020/doc/report/documentation.md

 ### Research methodology

 Publications are only included in the analysis if they belong to journals which are either exclusively or significantly DH-oriented.
 We based our selection of the journals on the classification proposed in Spinaci, Colavizza and Peroni (2019).
+We were able to collect data about 23 of the 36 journals of the classification (the remaining journals are, unfortunately, not yet part of Crossref).
 The journals included are:

-**Journals that exclusively publish DH articles (19 in total)**
+**Journals that exclusively publish DH articles (14 in total, out of 19)**
-- *Umanistica Digitale*
 - *Frontiers in Digital Humanities*
-- *Digital Scholarship in the Humanities (DSH)*
+- *Literary and Linguistics Computing* / *Digital Scholarship in the Humanities (DSH)*
-- *Digital Humanities Quarterly (DHQ)*
 - *Digital Studies / Le champ numérique*
-- *Journal of Digital Humanities*
 - *Journal of Cultural Analytics*
-- *Journal of Digital Archives and Digital Humanities*
 - *Digitális Bölcsészet / Digital Humanities*
 - *Revista de humanidades digitales*
 - *Journal of the Japanese Association for Digital Humanities*
-- *Journal of Data Mining and Digital Humanities*
 - *International Journal of Digital Humanities*
 - *Journal on Computing and Cultural Heritage (JOCCH)*
-- *Literary and Linguistics Computing*
 - *Journal of the Text Encoding Initiative*
 - *Computers and the Humanities*
 - *International Journal of Humanities and Arts Computing*
 - *Digital Medievalist*

-**Journals that publish a significant number of DH articles (17 in total)**
+**Journals that publish a significant number of DH articles (9  in total, out of 17)**
-- *Digital Library Perspectives*
 - *Journal of Library Metadata*
 - *Journal of Quantitative Linguistics*
 - *Language Resources and Evaluation*